 In the second step of the process, the landowner may offer a bid for the amount of compensation they would like to receive for placing their land in a conservation easement.
 The bid is in the format of dollars per acre (e.g. $500/acre, $1,000/acre, $1/acre, etc.).

 The final rating of the applications is based on the ratio of the Environmental Benefits Score compared to the cost per acre.
 Landowners that have a high environmental score and a low cost per acre will have a higher Conservation Value Rating, thus giving them higher priority to receive compensation for their easement.

 Easements will be funded in order of highest Conservation Value Rating to lowest.
 After the highest rated bid is funded, the bids with the next highest ratings will be funded in order until the available funds are expended.
-All bids accepted for easements in this round of funding will be completed and payments made by June 30, 2016.
+All bids accepted for easements in this round of funding will be completed and payments made when the easement is completed, but no later than June 30, 2016.